Gimhae Kim clan

-The Gimhae Kim clan is a Korean clan, descended from Suro of Geumgwan Gaya.
+The Gimhae Kim clan is one of the Yangban (aristocrat) Korean clan, descended from Suro of Geumgwan Gaya.
 King Suro was the founder of Gaya confederacy, and his descendant, Kim Yu-sin is renowned for leading the Silla armies to unify the Three Kingdoms of Korea.

 More than six million present day Koreans, especially from Gimhae Kim, Heo and Lee (Yi) clans associate their bon-gwan (geo-biological lineage roots) to Gimhae, in the South Gyeongsang Province of South Korea, and these clans place restrictions on marriage with each other due to the shared ancestors.
 Today, the Gimhae Kim clan is the largest clan group among them.
 Also, it is the largest clan group in South Korea.
 The Gimhae Kim and Gimhae Heo clans, descend from the two sons of King Suro where the latter used their mother, Queen Heo Hwang-ok's surname, instead of their father's.

 One of the dominant branch of Gimhae Kim clan is Samhyunpa-branch.

 Origin

 The Gimhae Kim clan's founder, according to legend, was Kim Suro, whose wife was the legendary Queen Heo Hwang-ok.
 Heo Hwang-ok bore 12 children.
 According to the Samguk Sagi, Kim Yu-sin was the 12th descendant of Suro.

+History

+The Gimhae Kim clan experienced extreme shifts in political prominence, peaking in power through royal intermarriage during Silla and Goryeo, but facing severe decline in the Joseon dynasty due to political purges and lingering loyalty to the previous regime.

+Middle Progenitor Kim Yu-sin: Kim Yu-sin was the great-grandson of Guhyeong of Geumgwan Gaya, the last king of Geumgwan Gaya.
+As a brilliant general (Korean:명장), he achieved the great task of unifying the Three Kingdoms of Korea alongside King Muyeol of Silla.
+He married Lady Jiso (King Muyeol's daughter), reached the highest official rank of Taedaegakgan (Korean:태대각간], and was posthumously honored as King Heungmu (Korean:흥무대왕), becoming the middle progenitor of the Gimhae Kim clan.
+In addition, the Gimhae Kim clan stele in Jinju is a historical structure built to protect commemorative steles associated with members of the Gimhae Kim clan.

+Silla Dynasty, Rise and Fall

+Through intermarriage with the Silla royal family, the clan was treated exceptionally well as aristocrats and flourished.
+However, when King Hyegong of Silla was assassinated, and the Muyeol royal line ended, the clan was alienated by other aristocrats and even demoted to Yukdupum (Head Rank Six of the Jingol, Silla's aristocratic ranking).

+Goryeo Dynasty, Resurgence

+The clan wielded great power as a premier family (Korean: 삼한갑족 三韓甲族), producing distinguished civil and military officials.
+In the Goryeo period alone, they produced 15 state councilors, over 10 meritorious officials, 8 generals, and 11 top scholars.